Domestic violence charges alone won’t result in lengthy jail sentences. It’s the other charges that are attached to them.

 Lack of intent also works with self-defense.
 Your intention wasn’t to hurt the other party but to protect yourself or others from their violent outburst.
 This theory is often difficult to prove unless the accuser has other factual inconsistencies in their claim, or you can come off as more credible with sufficient evidence.

-Schedule a Free Consultation With Our Jacksonville Domestic Violence Lawyers Today
+Schedule a Consultation With Our Jacksonville Domestic Violence Lawyers Today